This Top 10 Best Yosemite Waterfalls List was a long time coming, especially since we consider ourselves to be park veterans.

-After all the years we’ve visited, re-visited, camped, backpacked, and explored Yosemite National Park, it’s about time that we compile a list of the Top 10 Best Yosemite Waterfalls.
+After all we have visited, re-visited, camped, backpacked, and explored Yosemite National Park over a couple of decades.

-Like all of our list of favorites, it is completely based on our own personal experiences.
+And like all of our list of best waterfalls of a particular region, we completely base this Yosemite Waterfalls list on our own personal experiences.

 So we’re quite confident that this is as definitive a list that you’re going to get when it comes to Yosemite’s best.